nestordemeure/breviarium/data/readable.md

 Suggestion: "Say you are doing this so that the accusations can be directly presented to the accused person."

-Overall, the passage is understandable but could benefit from some simplification and clarification of terms to make it more accessible to a wider audience.

 ### Averting Suspicion

-Here are a few passages that could be improved for better readability and clarity:

 1. "If you are suspected of having stained some accusers before the Prince"
    * Unclear what "stained" means in this context.
 Consider rephrasing or providing more context.